gabotechs/dep-tree/README.md

 These are the parameters that can be configured in the `.dep-tree.yml` file:

 ### `entrypoints`:
-list of entrypoints that will act as root nodes for evaluating multiple dependency trees.
+List of entrypoints that will act as root nodes for evaluating multiple dependency trees.
 Some applications might expose more than one entrypoint, for that reason, this parameter is a list.
 The most typical thing is that there is only one entrypoint.

 ### `allow`:
-map from glob pattern to list of glob patterns that define, using a "white list" logic, what files can depend on what other files.
+Map from glob pattern to list of glob patterns that define, using a "white list" logic, what files can depend on what other files.
 For example:
 ```yml
 allow: